Integrate the Shadow

 Neurotic vs. Natural Functioning

 The neurotic functions in accordance with the laws of man, while the integrated individual functions in accordance with the laws of nature.
 The neurotic fails to perceive the pulse of life, while the integrated organism dances with the flow of life.
 On multiple levels of his psyche, the neurotic possesses a “deadness,” which is showcased by his personality.
 The integrated person is vibrant.
-The neurotic uses his character armor to hide from life, while the integrated person embraces the peaks and valleys of life without holding on to any numbing falsehoods or delusions.
+The neurotic uses his character armor to hide from life, while the integrated person embraces the peaks and valleys of life without holding onto any numbing falsehoods or delusions.

 On a physical level, the armored neurotic puffs out his chest to appear “tough,” sets his jaw to appear “determined,” and restricts his pelvis to appear “civilized.”
 This muscular phenomenon happens unconsciously.
 The neurotic does not realize that he lives his life dishonestly and without integrity.
 In contrast, the unarmored, integrated person knows that he can assert himself with his libido when the time comes for self-assertion.
 He has no inclination to contort his body in an artificial manner to navigate through life.
 The libido that pulsates through his body is free-flowing, akin to the energy of wild animals and several small children.